documentationfor yFiles for HTML 3.0.0.3

 GraphEditorInputMode and GraphViewerInputMode support four ways to select elements interactively: selection by click, marquee selection, lasso selection, and the select all command.
 The items that can be selected by these methods can be defined using the properties ending with SelectableItems.
 These properties define the item types that can be selected using a combination of the values defined in GraphItemTypes.

 yFiles for HTML supports different pointer types: mouse, touch, and stylus.
-For better readability, the term "click" includes mouse and stylus clicks and touch taps.
+For better readability, the term "click" includes mouse and stylus clicks as well as touch taps.

 You can achieve finer control by changing the properties ending with SelectablePredicate: